-Stephanie appears as counsel for the Real Estate Agents Authority and the New Zealand Law Society in regulatory proceedings.
+Stephanie appears as counsel for the Commissioner of Police.
 She also appears for the Chief Executive of the Ministry of Business, Innovation and Employment in immigration proceedings.

 Stephanie returned to Meredith Connell in December 2013 in the Public and Regulatory team.
 She originally joined the firm in 2008 after two years as a Judges' Clerk at the High Court at Auckland, working as a Crown prosecutor and conducting prosecutions under the Resource Management Act 1991.
 Stephanie then spent two years at the Treasury Solicitor's Department in the United Kingdom, in its Public Law Litigation Team.